Mercers Creek Division

-Mercers Creek Division is a Division of Saint Peter, Antigua and Barbuda.
-It also cooincides with the borders of enumeration district 51303, part of Vernons.
+Mercers Creek Division is a division of Saint Peter, Antigua and Barbuda.
+It also coincides with the borders of enumeration district 51303, part of Vernons.

 The Division is part of the Major Division of Pares.

 Mercers Creek Division contains the villages of Coconut Hall and Gilbert's.

 History

 Mercers Creek Estate

 Mercers Creek Estate was put up for sale in 2016.